-In addition, under current credit card practices, we are liable for fraudulent credit card transactions because we do not obtain a cardholder's signature.
-We do not currently carry insurance against this risk.
-To date, we have experienced minimal losses from credit card fraud, but we continue to face the risk of significant losses from this type of fraud.
+In addition, under current credit card practices, we may be liable for fraudulent credit card transactions conducted on our websites, such as through the use of stolen credit card numbers, because we do not obtain a cardholder's signature.
+To date, quarterly losses from credit card fraud have not exceeded 1% of total revenues in any quarter, but we continue to face the risk of significant losses from this type of fraud.
+Although we seek to maintain insurance to cover us against this risk, we cannot be certain that our coverage will be adequate to cover liabilities actually incurred as a result of such fraud or that insurance will continue to be available to us on economically reasonable terms, or at all.
 Our failure to limit fraudulent credit card transactions could damage our reputation and brand and substantially harm our business and results of operations.